 Aggression in the classroom can also stem from external factors, such as problems at home, peer influence, or stress.
 It is essential to take into account the broader context of a student’s life when assessing their aggressive behaviors.
 By considering these external factors, teachers can provide support and guidance to help the student navigate their challenges and show empathy.

 When faced with an aggressive student, it is important to approach the situation with a calm and composed demeanor.
-Remaining calm helps to establish a sense of stability and security in the classroom, signaling to the student that their behavior is not causing chaos or disruption.
+Remaining calm helps establish a sense of stability and security in the classroom, signaling to the student that their behavior is not causing chaos or disruption.
 Avoid reacting impulsively or escalating the situation further by shouting or using aggressive body language.
-Grab my Behavior Intervention Binder that will be your life line for dealing with behavior.
+Be sure to grab my Behavior Intervention Binder, which will be your lifeline for dealing with behavior.
+Grab this free aggression social story.

 Here are a couple of useful de-escalating strategies that you will find helpful: